iyioio/common/packages/convo-lang/README.md

   create result messages.
 - define - Used to define variables and types.
 Define messages are not allowed to call functions.
 - debug - Used to write debug information.
 In most cases, you will not directly create debug messages.
+- end - Explicitly ends a message and can be used to set variables related to the ended message.

 ``` convo
 // top-level statement